 This is how we can work together if you want more help.
 Yes, I’m serious about taking action and want to ‘get clear’ on a strategy and game plan by talking to the coach.
 Call (917) 596-8485 or email me at: email@example.com.

-We will set up a complimentary :45 minute strategy session phone call and go over what you need and if we make a good fit for one another.
-If we do then we move onto scheduling your physical screen and see what your boyd is physically capable of so that when you are working on your golf swing you don’t try to make changes that you just won’t be able to do.
+We’ll set up a: 45-minute strategy session phone call and go over what you need and if we make a good fit for one another.
+If we do then we move on to scheduling your physical screen and see what your body is physically capable of so that when you are working on your golf swing you don’t try to make changes that you just won’t be able to do.
 Working on something that can’t happen is very frustrating and takes the fun out of the game.